 When storing silk pillowcases, never fold into a tight square with sharp creases.
 This can weaken fibers.
 Create a soft fold or roll the pillowcase before placing it on a shelf where it will not be crushed.

 If you feel your pillowcase is overly wrinkled, it can be ironed on the lowest temperature setting on your iron.
-Always use a pressing cloth, or clean, white cotton cloth between the iron and the silk to prevent scorching.
+Always use a pressing cloth or a clean, white cotton cloth between the iron and the silk to prevent scorching.
 Burned fibers cannot be restored.
-Always iron flat and never press in sharp creases.
+Always iron flat, and never press in sharp creases.

 What Are the Benefits of Silk Pillowcases?

 Silk is a natural fiber produced by silkworms that feed on mulberry leaves and then spin a cocoon made of long, lustrous fibers.
 The cocoons are boiled in water to release the fibers that are then spun into thread for weaving.
-Silk fabrics are strong, resilient to wrinkling, absorbent, hypoallergenic, and can be woven to a slippery, smooth finish.
+Silk fabrics are strong, resilient to wrinkling, absorbent, hypoallergenic, and can be woven to a smooth finish.
 Those qualities make silk fabrics perfect for bedding.